-The role of the Tioga County Soil and Water Conservation District is to assist individual landowners, groups, and units of government with any natural resource concern that is brought before it.
+The role of the Tioga County Soil and Water Conservation District is to assist individual landowners, groups, and units of government with any natural resource concern that is brought before the District.
 This may take the form of technical advice, technical assistance, or finding a solution through another entity.
-Please be sure to explore the menu choices below for further information about the district, it's staff, & programs.
+Explore the menu choices below for more information about the district, our staff, services & programs.

-The Tioga County Soil and Water Conservation District was created on November 27, 1944, and is one of the 58 Soil and Water Conservation District located in New York State.
+The Tioga County Soil and Water Conservation District was created on November 27, 1944, and is one of the 58 Soil and Water Conservation District located across New York State.

-The District staff members are committed to providing technical assistance to the residents of Tioga County in the areas of soil, water, and other natural resource conservation issues.
+The District is committed to providing knowledge and technical assistance to the residents of Tioga County in the areas of soil, water, and other natural resource conservation issues.

 The Natural Resources Conservation Service works closely with the SWCD on many projects and activities.
 NRCS employees are stationed in the USDA Service Center located at 109A Chemung Street, Waverly, NY 14892.

-There is a fee for these services except for pond management advice.
-Orders for the Tree and Shrub seedling sale are taken from January through mid-April when the stock is distributed.
-The tire sidewall cutter is used so that tires used for bunk silo covers do not hold water providing a place for mosquitoes to breed.
-Please contact the Conservation District office for details on these programs.
+There is a fee for these listed services.
+Orders for the Tree and Shrub Seedling Sale are taken from January through mid-April when the stock is distributed, please see the page dedicated to this program in the main menu.
+Please contact the District office for details on these programs and current prices.

 All Prices Include Applicable Taxes